Mary Poppins (book series): Mary Poppins Opens the Door, published 1943

 When Mary last left the Banks children in Cherry Tree Lane, she took a "return ticket, just in case".
 In the third book, she returns to the park in front of Cherry Tree Lane the way she came, falling with fireworks.
 Once again she takes up nanny duties in the Banks household and leads Jane, Michael, the toddler twins John and Barbara (as well as the new baby girl Annabel) on various magical adventures.
 This time, they visit her cousin Fred Twigley, befriend a statue that has come to life, go riding on peppermint horses, and experience a garden party under the sea.

+This book has the story where Mary permanently leaves Cherry Tree Lane at the end of the book.
+She opens her umbrella, and it carries her off into the night.
+The children are happy she kept her promise to stay until the door opened, and they and their parents happily gather round the fire.
+(Presumably this means the Banks parents have now learned to spend more time with their children, thanks to Mary Poppins's lessons.)

 Mary Poppins in the Park, published 1952

 This fourth book contains six adventures of the Banks children with Mary Poppins during their outings in the park along Cherry Tree Lane.
 Chronologically the events in this book occurred during the second or third book (Mary Poppins Comes Back and Mary Poppins Opens the Door respectively).
 Among the adventures they experience are a tea party with the people who live under the dandelions, a visit to cats on a different planet, and a Halloween dance party with their shadows.